Bohemian Reformation

 The Bohemian Reformation (also known as the Czech Reformation or Hussite Reformation), preceding the Reformation of the 16th century, was a Christian movement in the late medieval and early modern Kingdom and Crown of Bohemia (mostly what is now present-day Czech Republic, Silesia, and Lusatia) striving for a reform of the Catholic Church.
 Lasting for more than 200 years, it had a significant impact on the historical development of Central Europe and is considered one of the most important religious, social, intellectual and political movements of the early modern period.
 The Bohemian Reformation produced the first national church separate from Roman authority in the history of Western Christianity, the first apocalyptic religious movement of the early modern period, and the first pacifist Protestant church.

 The Bohemian Reformation included several theological strains that developed over time.
 Although it split into many groups, some characteristics were shared by all of them – communion under both kinds, distaste for the wealth and power of the church, emphasis on the Bible preached in a vernacular language and on an immediate relationship between man and God.
-The Bohemian Reformation included particularly the efforts to reform the church before Hus, the Hussite movement (including e.g. Taborites and Orebites), the Unity of the Brethren and Utraquists or Calixtines.
+The Bohemian Reformation included particularly the efforts to reform the church before Jan Hus, the Hussite movement (including e.g. Taborites and Orebites), the Unity of the Brethren and Utraquists or Calixtines.

 Together with the Waldensians, Arnoldists and the Lollards (led by John Wycliffe), the Bohemian Reformation's Hussite movement is considered to be the precursor to the Protestant Reformation.
 These movements are sometimes referred to as the First Reformation in the Czech historiography.

-The Bohemian Reformation remained distinct from the German and Swiss Reformations despite their influence, although many Czech Utraquists grew closer and closer to the Lutherans.
+The Bohemian Reformation remained distinct from the German and Swiss Reformations despite their influence, although many Czech Utraquists grew close to the Lutherans.
 The Bohemian Reformation kept its own development until the suppression of the Bohemian Revolt in 1620.
-The victorious restored King Ferdinand II decided to force every inhabitant of Bohemia and Moravia to become Catholic in accordance with the principle cuius regio, eius religio of the Peace of Augsburg (1555).
+The restored King Ferdinand II decided to force every inhabitant of Bohemia and Moravia to become Catholic in accordance with the principle cuius regio, eius religio of the Peace of Augsburg (1555).
 The Bohemian Reformation ended up being diffused in the Protestant world and gradually lost its distinctiveness.

 The Patent of Toleration issued in 1781 by Emperor Joseph II made Lutheran, Calvinist and Eastern Orthodox faiths legal in his realm but did not go so far as general religious toleration.
 Despite the eradication of the Bohemian Reformation as a distinctive Christian movement, its tradition survived.
 Many churches (not only in the Czech Republic) remember their legacy, refer to the Bohemian Reformation and try to continue its tradition, e.g., the Moravian Church (the continuator of the scattered Unity of the Brethren), Evangelical Church of Czech Brethren, Czechoslovak Hussite Church, Church of Brethren, Unity of Brethren Baptists and other denominations.